ishehadeh/smp/report/progress.typ

 ```hlt
 let tuple_ref: &Tuple = &tuple_val;
 ```
 By default, the only operation that may be performed on a reference is access: `tuple_ref.first`, and dereference: `*tuple_ref`.
+Dereference is used when an operation must be performed on the referenced value itself, for example: assignment or addition.
 References cannot be `null`.
 They may be downgraded with a cast: `(tuple_ref : uint)`.
 Upgrading a reference requires using the compiler built-in function `@toReference`.

 === Arrays and Slice
 Arrays are semantically similar to C arrays but differ slightly in syntax: